PnS2018/pns2018.github.com/session_05.md

 SURF is good at handling images with blurring and rotation, but not good at handling viewpoint change and illumination change.

-Both SIFT and SURF are __patented__ softwares.
-You can not use them in a commercial software without paying the fees.
+Both SIFT and SURF are __patented__ software.
+You can not use them in commercial software without paying the fees.
-If you are looking for a free alternative, OpenCV Labs created an solution that is called ORB (Oriented FAST and Rotated BRIEF).
+If you are looking for a free alternative, OpenCV Labs created a solution that is called ORB (Oriented FAST and Rotated BRIEF).

 __Remark__: SIFT and SURF are very popular preprocessing steps